ivandelas/dependent-select/README.md

       <% end %>
     <% end %>

-When you like to have blank selection option on top of your returned options, you can set the option `include_blank` to `true`.
+When you'd like to add a blank option before your returned options, you can set `include_blank` to `true`.

-If you want to change the text in the blank option, the `blank_option_html` must be overridden and `include_blank` set to `true`.
+If you wish to change the display text of this blank option, the `blank_option_html` must be overridden and `include_blank` set to `true`.

     <%= semantic_form_for @user do |f| %>
       <%= f.inputs do %>